Table of Contents

 How Do You Know When Your Chicken Is No Longer Suitable to Eat?

 There are a couple of signs that’ll tell you the cooked chicken in the fridge has gone bad.
-You don’t need to taste it to realise.
-The chicken will look more slimy than usual, and its colour will lean towards grey.
+You don’t need to taste it to realize.
+The chicken will look more slimy than usual, and its color will lean towards grey.

 The chicken’s smell also gives it away.
 The rotten chicken will smell a bit sour, contrary to the typical delicious aroma of cooked chicken.